schnoddelbotz/huego-fe/README.md

 Otherwise, [download a binary release](./../../releases) and put the binary somewhere on your `PATH`.

-> Run `touch ~/.huego-fe.yml` or `touch ~/.huego-fe.json` once!
-> The file will later store Hue login data ... but it must exist to get used.
-Don't ask.
-Do.

 ## Setup / Usage / Examples

 At first run after installation, link your Hue.
 UI, Web and CLI -- all can be used to Login / Link.
+Hue address and login data will be stored in `~/.huego-fe.yml`.
+Should you ever want to re-link, delete the file.

 ### Web

-- Run `huego-fe serve --open-browser`.
+- Run `huego-fe serve --open-browser` (or `huego-fe s -o` for short).

 Your browser should open, showing huego-fe web UI, asking you to push link button.
 Once pressed, you should be warped into control UI.